Currency Wars: Reception

 The book has achieved bestseller status in China.
 Although acknowledging the book's huge popularity in China, the Financial Times described it as only passably entertaining and its thesis as far-fetched.

 Fred Hu, managing director of Goldman Sachs Group, said the currency wars were "non-existent".
-He uses in his review words as "a simple out of line, outrageous distortion", "many errors, out of context, far-fetched, exaggerated, or simply speculate, uncertain", and the conclusion to this book as a "melted mixed the ultra-left trend of thought, far-right tendencies, populism, isolationism, anarchism".
+He uses in his review words such as "a simple out of line, outrageous distortion", "many errors, out-of-context, far-fetched, exaggerated, or simply speculative, uncertain", and the conclusion to this book as a "melted mixed the ultra-left trend of thought, far-right tendencies, populism, isolationism, anarchism".

 According to Zhang Jiayi, it could be argued that the "currency wars" series of books' goal in promoting the conspiracy theory is precisely to meet the angry psychology of youth.

 The book has been criticized in the New York Times for promoting antisemitic conspiracy theories.
 The book says that Jews have been conspiring to covertly influence historical events ranging from the Battle of Waterloo to the assassination of John F. Kennedy, with the intention of increasing their wealth and influence.
 In this respect, the Orthodox Jewish press postulated that the material echoes traditional antisemitic conspiracy theories such as The Protocols of the Learned Elders of Zion, The International Jew, and Nazi propaganda like Der Stürmer., although this interpretation has been considered unfair by some Chinese journalists who claim the allegations made in the text are true and that China generally has no history of antisemitism.

 Several Chinese-American scholars also gave the first book negative reviews.
-Chen Zhiwu (Yale University) affirmed the reference values of the details the book provided, such as "what the Rothschild family did, how impacts the financial sector has on a country's development, etc".
-However, he finds the author, by that time the structured finance department manager of Hong Yuan securities, lacks financial expertise to be qualified to prescribe China with future directions.
-Zhang Xin (University of Toledo/Ohio) finds the book rich in historical knowledge, of which many he would not be able to analyse, but as a currency and financial system researcher, he believes the framework of the book is completely wrong and criticizes the book as lacking in "common sense".
+Chen Zhiwu (Yale University) affirmed the reference validity of the details the book provided, such as "what the Rothschild family did, what impacts the financial sector has on a country's development, etc".
+However, he finds the author, by that time the structured finance department manager of Hong Yuan Securities, lacks financial expertise to be qualified to prescribe future directions to China.
+Zhang Xin (University of Toledo/Ohio) finds the book rich in historical knowledge, many of which he would not be able to analyse, but as a currency and financial system researcher, he believes the framework of the book is completely wrong and criticizes the book as lacking in "common sense".

 The author responded to these comments by saying "While many scholars have voiced their objections to this book, they are aimed at the details of the book, not its logic or structure."